Recipes for the Digital Quantum Simulation of Lattice Spin Systems: First-order Trotter-Suzuki expansion

 \section{First-order Trotter-Suzuki expansion}

-The non-communtativity of the $H_k$ can be dealt with using the Trotter-Suzuki expansion.
+The non-commutativity of the $H_k$ can be dealt with using the Trotter-Suzuki expansion.
 The first-order Trotter-Suzuki formula \cite{Trotter1959,Suzuki1977} allows for a digital quantum simulation using alternating simulations of the non-commuting parts $H_k$ of $H=\sum_k H_k$,